jNizM/HashCalc/README.md

 ## Contributing
 * thanks to Bentschi for his functions CalcAddrHash(), CalcStringHash() & CalcFileHash()
-* thanks to IsNull for his function SecureSalted()
+* thanks to just me for his translated function HMAC()
 * thanks to AutoHotkey Community